openstates/openstates-scrapers/README.rst

 API Keys
 ========

-Currently two states, New York and Indiana, require API keys to access their APIs.
+A few states require credentials to access their APIs.
+If you want to run code for these states, get credentials for yourself using these steps:

-For New York, go to http://legislation.nysenate.gov/ and sign up for an API key.
+* For New York, go to http://legislation.nysenate.gov/ and sign up for an API key.
 Set environment variable ``NEW_YORK_API_KEY`` to the provided key before scraping.

-For Indiana, go to http://docs.api.iga.in.gov/introduction.html and follow the directions there, under "Security and Authentication", to sign up for an API key.
+* For Indiana, go to http://docs.api.iga.in.gov/introduction.html and follow the directions there, under "Security and Authentication", to sign up for an API key.
 Then set environment variable ``INDIANA_API_KEY`` to the provided key before scraping.
+* For Oregon, go to https://www.oregonlegislature.gov/citizen_engagement/Pages/data.aspx, and submit your information to the state to get credentials.
+Set them as environment variables ``OLODATA_USERNAME`` and ``OLODATA_PASSWORD``.